How Social Security really evaluates disability cases?

 Here are the 5 questions that decide if you are disabled:

-- Does your impairment keep you from being able to perform a substantial gainful activity (SGA), generally full-time, competitive, work?
+- Does your impairment keep you from being able to perform a substantial gainful activity (SGA)?

-- Is your impairment severe?
-AND, is your impairment expected to remain severe for at least 12 months?
+- Is your impairment severe AND expected to remain severe for at least 12 months?

-- Does your impairment prevents you from being able to perform any job you performed over the last 15 years which was also a substantial gainful activity?
+- Does your impairment prevent you from being able to perform any job you performed over the last 15 years (which was also a substantial gainful activity)?

 Step 1: Engaging in a Substantial Gainful Activity (SGA)